Breakfast in London, dinner in Barcelona

 -

-You can still travel from London to Paris by train + ferry if you want.
-It takes far longer (about 9 hours), is far less convenient and usually costs more than a cheap fare on Eurostar, but you avoid the Channel Tunnel if that's an issue for you, you get to sail across the Channel from the White Cliffs of Dover, and it can sometimes be cheaper if you have to travel at short notice and all the cheap Eurostar tickets have sold out.
+You can still travel from London to Paris by train + ferry if you like.
+It takes far longer (about 9 hours), is far less convenient and usually costs more than a cheap Eurostar fare, but you avoid the Channel Tunnel if that's an issue for you, you get to sail across the Channel from the White Cliffs of Dover, and it can sometimes be cheaper if you have to travel at short notice and all the cheap Eurostar tickets have sold out.
 For more information, see the London to Paris by train + ferry page.

 -